timja/system-read-permission-plugin/README.md

 # system-read-permission-plugin

-This is a temporary plugin which allows using the `SYSTEM_READ` permission without bumping  a plugin minimum jenkins version to a high baseline.
+This is a temporary plugin which allows using the `SYSTEM_READ` permission without bumping a plugin minimum Jenkins version to a high baseline.
 Users won't be able to use the feature unless they're on newer jenkins versions though.

 Usage: